Liham/LiamGameMakerCode/README.md

-# This is the code that makes the floor handler draw the floor tiles randomly every tme to create the stages.
+# This is the code that makes the floor handler draw the floor tiles randomly every time to create the stages.